-Zynga lets players connect with their inner mob boss, farmer, and poker champ.
-The company is a leading social game developer with titles such as Mafia Wars, FarmVille, and Zynga Poker.
-It offers the games online for free primarily through Facebook, but also on its own website, with 240 million monthly active users in more than 175 countries.
+Zynga puts people in touch with their inner vocabularian, farmer, and gambler.
+The company is a leading social game developer with titles such as Words with Friends, FarmVille, and Zynga Poker.
+It offers the games online for free primarily through Facebook, but also on its own website, with 108 million monthly active users in more than 175 countries.
 Players use a credit card or a service such as PayPal to buy virtual currency to purchase in-game virtual goods that enhance, extend, or accelerate gameplay.
-The company generates most of its revenue from the US; foreign customers represent about 40% of sales.
-Zynga was founded by Chairman Mark Pincus, who fashioned the name after his late dog Zinga.
+The company generates most of its revenue from the US; foreign customers represent about 38% of sales.
+Zynga was founded by Chairman and CEO Mark Pincus, who fashioned the name after his late dog Zinga.

-The US is Zynga’s largest market, representing almost 60% of sales.
+The US is Zynga’s largest market, generating 62% of sales.
 It has about a dozen offices in the US and international locations in Canada, China, Germany, India, Ireland, Japan, Luxembourg, and the UK.

 Sales and Marketing